Lipschitz-Volume rigidity in Alexandrov geometry: Introduction

-In general, conditions (A.1)--(A.5) are not sufficient to guarantee the glued space being an Alexandrov space (Example \ref{eg.non.extremal}).
-As a generalization of Theorem \ref{pet.glu} and Corollary \ref{pet.iff}, we conjecture that
+In general, gluing by isometry, together with the conditions (A.1)--(A.4) are not sufficient to guarantee that the glued space is an Alexandrov space (see Example \ref{eg.non.extremal}).
+As a generalization of Theorem \ref{pet.iff}, we conjecture that

-\begin{conj*} {\it A volume preserving gluing of $n$-dimensional Alexandrov spaces produces an Alexandrov space if and only if the gluing is by isometry and the induced gluing of spaces of directions produces Alexandrov spaces with curvature bounded from below by $1$.} \end{conj*}
+\begin{conj} {\it A gluing along lower dimensional subsets of $n$-dimensional Alexandrov spaces produces an Alexandrov space if and only if the gluing is by isometry and the tangent cones over the glued space are Alexandrov spaces with curvature bounded from below by $0$.} \end{conj}

-We now state our main theorem and then discuss its relation with Theorem B. We call a map shrinking if it is surjective and 1-Lipschitz (distance non-increasing).

-\begin{thmB}[Shrinking rigidity Theorem] Let $X$ be an $n$-dimensional Alexandrov space and $Z=\amalg Z_\alpha$ be the disjoint union of finitely many $n$-dimensional Alexandrov spaces.
-A shrinking map $f:Z\to X$ preserves Hausdorff volume in the same dimension if and only if $X$ is isometric to a space glued from $\{Z_\alpha\}$ which satisfies (A.1)--(A.5), and $f$ is the projection map which preserves the length of path. \end{thmB}

-In Theorem A, by assuming that $X$ is glued from $\{Z_\alpha\}$, one can view $X$ as a quotient space equipped with the induced length metric.
-Then the projection map $f: Z\to X$ is naturally shrinking and ``gluing by isometry'' is equivalent to that $f$ preserves the length of path.
-Thus Theorem B is a generalization of Theorem A. We would like to point out that, even with the volume condition, ``shrinking" implying ``gluing" still requires a lot of hard work and the Alexandrov structures are crucially involved.